elusivecodes/FrostCore/README.md

 Clone all events from each element to other elements.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `others` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.

 ```
 core.cloneEvents(nodes, others);
 ```

 Trigger a blur event on the first element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.

 ```
 core.blur(nodes);